nologic/blog/_posts/2016-08-23-lost-touch.md

 The function will get a random number between zero and thirteen, inclusive.
 If that path was already allocated, the function will attempt to get another number, randomly (!), by calling itself recursively.
 Who does that?!
 Maybe, this is just some remnants of old code.

 Basically, this means that if I call a whole bunch of touch down events, I can allocate all fourteen paths and `getExtraIndexNumber` will be forced to run out of stack space as it looks for an unallocated path index.
 The impact is that `backboardd` will crash forcing `SpringBoard` to restart.
 I suppose you can call it a DoS attack, but the significance is so mild.
-In order to trigger this you'd have to be running within a process on a jailbroken device with the simulate touch library installed -- if that code is malicious, you've got bigger problems to deal with then some crashed GUI service.
+In order to trigger this you'd have to be running within a process on a jailbroken device with the simulate touch library installed -- if that code is malicious, you've got bigger problems to deal with than some crashed GUI service.

 ### Finding the port
 Moving on!
 The first thing we need to do is find the port number.
 Why do we need this number?
 Apps will usually use many ports.
 Particularly, GUI libraries are heavy users.
 So, knowing the port number isolates your collection to the messages you're interested in.
 Also, every time the App runs, port numbers will be different.
 Even though the name remains the same, when the ports are created, the numbers are allocated dynamically.
 So, we need to know the mapping at runtime.